-According to the CDC, 61 Million Americans, or 26% of the adult American population are currently suffering from at least one disability.
+According to the CDC, 61 Million Americans, or 26% of the adult American population are curre at least one disability.

-A disability is defined as any condition of the body or mind (impairment) that makes it more difficult for the person with the condition to do certain activities (activity limitation) and interact with the world around them (participation restrictions).
+A disability is defined as any condition of the body or mind causing impairment resulting in more difficulties for the person with regards to engagement in everyday activities.

-Looking closer at the 61 million adult Americans with disabilities:
+A closer look at the 61 million adult Americans with disabilities:

-Approximately 6.5 million are experiencing serious difficulties with concentrating, remembering, and decision making.
+Approximately 6.5 million are experiencing serious difficulties with concentration remembering, and decision making.

-- 1 in 3 have an unmet healthcare need because of costs incurred in the past year -
+- 1 in 3 have an unmet healthcare need due to monetary costs incurred in the past year -

-- 1 in 3 do not have a usual healthcare provider -
+- 1 in 3 do not have a regular healthcare provider -

-Microbiome sequencing & testing empowers you with data points to understand how your microbiome (also called the 'gut') affects your mood, cognition, physiological energy levels, decision making abilities, and behavioral activation.
+Microbiome sequencing & testing empowers you with data points to understand how imbalances in the microbiome can affect your mood, cognition, energy levels, and decision making abilities.

-Other issues related to imbalances in the microbiome include:
+Other issues related to an imbalanced microbiome can include:

 - attentional problems